davidgilbertson/react-recollect/README.md

 ### The `initStore` function

-The `initStore` function will *replace* the contents of the store with the object you pass in.
+The `initStore` function will _replace_ the contents of the store with the object you pass in.
 If you don't pass anything, it will empty the store.

-If you're only using Recollect in the browser, you probably won't need to use this.
+If you're only using Recollect in the browser, you don't _need_ to use this, but it's handy to set the default state of your store.

 When you render on the server though, you _do_ need to initialize the store, because unlike a browser, a server is shared between many users and state needs